History of Target Corporation

-The history of Target Corporation first began in 1902 by George Dayton.
+The history of Target Corporation, an American general merchandise retailer, began in 1902 with George Dayton.
 The company was originally named Goodfellow Dry Goods in June 1902 before being renamed the Dayton's Dry Goods Company in 1903 and later the Dayton Company in 1910.
 The first Target store opened in Roseville, Minnesota, in 1962, while the parent company was renamed the Dayton Corporation in 1967.
 It became the Dayton-Hudson Corporation after merging with the J.L.
 Hudson Company in 1969 and held ownership of several department store chains including Dayton's, Hudson's, Marshall Field's, and Mervyn's.
-In 2000, the Dayton-Hudson Corporation was renamed to Target Corporation.
+In 2000, the Dayton-Hudson Corporation was renamed Target Corporation.